aspencass/staffing-firm-portal/README.md

 # README : STAFFING FIRM REMAKE
 Recreated (and revamped) a local Staffing Firm app, Excel Personnel.
-It was built and deployed a backend API with complete CRUD action capabilities with authentication implementation.
+It was built with complete CRUD action capabilities with authentication implementation.
 I used this opportunity to research and integrate Flowbite Tailwind CSS.

 LOOM
 https://www.loom.com/share/c0de7a6b75014e968917c86ee52e0bc0